battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - Purpose and Use case
     - Update patterns
     - Cost
-    - Separate storag and compute
+    - Separate storage and compute
 - Data Warehouse
     - Standard for OLAP architecture
-    - often used to organize data into a data lage
+    - often used to organize data into a data lake
 - Data Lake
     - unstructured
 - Data Lakehouse